helloKep/queens/README.md

 There are countless other ways to use ASP to solve this problem; some may include slight variations on the above; others may be vastly different.
 The takeaway is that when using ASP, we don't explicitly write out steps for the program to follow, but rather a specification of the problem, particularly the constraints that we'd like to enforce.

-Of course, this can be used to solve the puzzle -- but it might be more fun if you try it out yourself first!
+Of course, this can be used to solve the daily puzzle on LinkedIn -- but it might be more fun if you try it out yourself first!
 Enjoy playing 👑